joinerda/joinerda.github.io/_posts/2018-12-05-Javaplots.md

 to be able to give my students the ability to plot data we were calculating without having to learn too much about interacting with the graphics system or learning a more complicated profesional grade plotting system.

-Let me know if you find this helpful or if you use this for any of your classes or pltting needs!
+Let me know if you find this helpful or if you use this for any of your classes or plotting needs!